SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 **3.** To apply k-means learning as an unsupervised method for initial classification of areas with glacier ice cover.

-**4.** To train a Convolutional Neural Network (CNN) using labelled data derived from a labelled mask created from the benchmark indicators.
+**4.** To train a Convolutional Neural Network (CNN) using labelled data derived from a mask created using the benchmark indicators.

 **5.** To validate the machine learning outputs by comparing them to NDSI/NDSII-based classifications.